Current

 Strong, diverse collaborations and partnerships are essential to improve land access programs and policies!
 Land For Good is working in collaboration with Farmland for a New Generation New York, Maine Organic Farmers & Gardeners Association, and New Entry Sustainable Farming Project to develop this network and offer space to connect, share, and learn.
 Registration is required for each session.
 Read more

-Virtual drop-in sessions will meet on the second Wednesday of the month from 2:00 – 3:30pm on:
+Virtual drop-in sessions typically meet on the second Wednesday of the month from 2:00 – 3:30pm.
+Dates and session topics upcoming:

 Farm Succession School